jlouis/turtle/README.md

 # Testing

-The tests has a prerequisite which is a running `rabbitmq-server`.
+The tests has a prerequisite which is a running `RabbitMQ` instance on localhost port 5672`.
 In the Travis CI environment, we request such a server to be running, so we can carry out tests against it, but for local development, you will need to add such a server to the environment.

 Running tests is as simple as: